ISRP-DMAC/DataHarmonizer/README.md

 # Welcome to the DataHarmonizer page!

-Click [here](https://github.com/ISRP-DMAC/DataHarmonizer) to locate the appropriate DataHarmonizer zip file for your project.
+Locate the appropriate DataHarmonizer zip file for your project.

 **Step 1:** Click on the project folder (e.g., Project4) <br/>
 **Step 2:** Hover your mouse over the zip file (e.g., ISRP_DataHarmonizerP4.zip) and click it.<br/>